TheTechOddBug/lon-mirror/README.md

 OMNIA should be read through a narrow evidence center, not through the entire repository.

-The main public evidence path is:
+Main public benchmark entry points:

 1. OMNIA_FACT_BENCHMARK_v0.1.py